alltechdev/kosher-android-tools-iso/README.md

 # kosher-android-tools-iso
 mxlinux snapshot- with mtkclient/autobooter &amp; more

-(part of the lockdown script is not necessary anymor, as I removed wge, curl, nmcli, and ping from /usr/bin)
+(part of the lockdown script is not necessary anymore, as I removed wget, curl, nmcli, and ping from /usr/bin)

 # Source